DavidLandup0/microtrax/README.md

 - `--host` - Host to bind to (default: localhost)
 - `--docker` - Run using Docker Compose instead of local servers

+**Note**: In pip install mode, the dashboard serves on the backend port.
+In development mode (git clone), frontend runs separately on port 3000.

 <br>